dylan-chong/knights_tour/assignment-4.md

 It takes at least many hours to complete any other board sizes (e.g. 6x6) - I have never been able to solve any board other than the ones above.

+Because this algorithm can only solve 3 boards (in a reasonable amount of time), there is no point having a graph here.

 # Part 2

 Part 2 is implemented in file `lib/part_2_kt_solver.ex` - see function